jamestomasino/dotfiles/README.md

     $ make

 The Makefile will attempt to determine your platform automatically and install the right files.
 You can override this by specifying the platform specifically in the make command (e.g., `make OSX`).

-### Update ###

-From anywhere:

-    $ shellupdate
+Or you can install specific packages with make as well (e.g., `make tmux`).

 ### Credits ####